Last updated on November 13th, 2021

 If there is an upward trend in accidents at work, however minor, new strategies must be developed to prevent those accidents.

 Conduct Regular Inspections And Maintenance Of All Equipment

 It is important that all equipment required to do a job are inspected regularly and all necessary maintenance carried out as per schedule.
 Wear and tear is inevitable with any equipment and because workplaces typically use high-powered tools and equipment, a little dirt stuck in a working mechanism or a frayed cable is all it can take to cause a serious accident.

 Have Stringent Housekeeping Standards

 Housekeeping in the workplace includes things such as ensuring that all pathways are free of obstacles, debris, and spills that could cause workers to slip, trip or fall.
-These are some of the most common causes of accident at work claims.
+These are some of the most common causes of workplace accidents.
 In a busy workplace, it is worth having dedicated housekeeping staff whose only responsibility is to prevent potential slip, trip, and fall accidents.

 Hone The Hiring Process

 Safety in the workplace starts during the hiring phase.
 When hiring or employing staff, there are a couple of things that employers can do to reduce workplace-related injuries: